christianjtr/christianjtr.github.io/content/_index.md

                 "isOngoing": false,
                 "level": "Bachelor in Systems Engineering",
                 "period": "Sep 2004 - 2009",
+                "location": "Venezuela",
-                "topics": ["Information and Communication Technologies (ICT)"]
+                "description": "Degree in Systems Engineering.
+European Higher Education Area (EHEA): Knowledge related to engineering and architecture in the specific field of Information and Communication Technologies (ICT)", "topics": ["Information and Communication Technologies (ICT)"]
             },
         ]